Illinois Compiled Statutes

 identity of the riverboat on which such gambling operation is to be

-conducted and the exact location where such riverboat will be docked, a
+conducted, if applicable, and the exact location where such riverboat or casino will be located, a

 certification that the riverboat will be registered under this Act at all